 After the User selects a Preset, the Client ought to allow the User to change individual settings.
 For example, if a Preset named “photo” includes “print-quality” of 'high' (5) and “print-color-mode” of 'color', and the User selects that Preset, the Client ought to allow the User to change the “print-quality” to some other value even after the User has selected that Preset.

 A Client SHOULD list available Presets by name wherever it presents printing choices to the User.
 The individual Presets might have originated in the Printer, or they might be local to the Client.
-When a User selects a Preset, the Client copies all Preset member attributes to the Job Creation Request.
+When a User selects a Preset, the Client copies all Preset member attributes to the Job Creation Operation.

 Client implementors might want to consider appropriate behavior in response to the User changing a setting and then the User chooses a Preset that overrides that earlier selection.
 The Client could notify the User that the setting will be changed.
 Alternately, the Client could apply the Preset but not change the setting changed by the User, or let the selected Preset overwrite the previous User selection.